 Membership in the MLA

-There are nine classes of membership in the MLA.
-However, most members fall into two categories: Associate Lawyer and Proctor in Admiralty.
-There are also membership classes for Life, Non-Lawyer, Judicial and Law Student.
+Although the MLA has nine classes of membership, most members fall into two categories: Associate Lawyer and Proctor in Admiralty.
+Other membership classifications include Life, Non-Lawyer, Judicial and Law Student.

 The term "Proctor in Admiralty" dates back at least to English admiralty courts in the 1200's.
 An attorney may join the MLA as an Associate Lawyer.
 After four years, the associate member may seek to become designated as a Proctor in Admiralty.